pyro2927/GKLCubeViewController/README.md

 ### Introduction

+This project was originally started as a UI proof-of-concept at [GoKart Labs](http://gokartlabs.com/), which is where the `GKL` prefix comes from.
+The project was scrapped, and I decided to release the code so it wouldn't be wasted.

 This is custom container controller that lets you navigate through a series of child view controllers represented as sides of a cube that you swipe/pan to rotate to navigate from one view to another.
 This is a simplied user interface rendition of the user interface popularized by the [WeatherCube](http://www.weathercube.com) app (except this rotates the entire view, not just a portion of a view).

 ### How To Use

+#### Installation
-1. Copy `GKLCubeViewController.h` and `GKLCubeViewController.m` to your project.

-2. Add `QuartzCore.framework` to your project.
+1a.
+Copy `GKLCubeViewController.h` and `GKLCubeViewController.m` to your project.
+Add `QuartzCore.framework` to your project.
 See [Linking to a Library or Framework](http://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html).

+1b.
+Use [CocoaPods](http://cocoapods.org/): `pod 'GKLCubeViewController', :git => "https://github.com/pyro2927/GKLCubeViewController.git"`

+#### Code

-3. Initialize an instance of `GKLCubeViewController`.
+2. Initialize an instance of `GKLCubeViewController`.
 You could simply create an instance of it in your app delegate:

     	GKLCubeViewController *cubeViewController = [[GKLCubeViewController alloc] initWithNibName:nil bundle:nil];

  Or, as this demonstration does, you could create your own subclass of `GKLCubeViewController` and use that in your storyboard/NIB.

-4. Add the child view controllers representing the four sides of the cube:
+3. Add the child view controllers representing the four sides of the cube:

         [cubeViewController addCubeSideForChildController:childController];